 Mary grew up knowing she was different from other kids and hated it.
 She was born with a severe cleft palate and heard the jokes, felt the stares of cruel children who teased her non-stop.
 With her misshapen nose, her crooked lip and her labored speech—and all that teasing—Mary grew up believing that no one, except her family, could ever love her.

-That is, until she entered Mrs. Lenard’s 4th grade class.
-Mrs. L had a warm smile, a shinning face and warm brown hair.
+That is, until she entered Miss Leonard’s 4th grade class.
+Miss L had a warm smile, a shining face and warm brown hair.
 While everyone in the class liked her, Mary LOVED her.

 In those days it was common for teachers to give their children an annual hearing test.
 Remember those?
 This was an added burden for Mary because, in addition to the cleft palate, she could barely hear out of one ear.
 Determined not to let the children have another of her limitations to point out, she would cheat on the annual hearing test.